-Because occupations involving physical labor dominate the local economy, Palmyra is generally considered to be a blue-collar town.
-36.00% of the Palmyra workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Palmyra is a blue-collar town, with 36.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Palmyra is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Palmyra who work in office and administrative support (16.89%), teaching (8.44%), and management occupations (7.56%).

-Palmyra is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Palmyra doesn't have a public transportation system that people use for their commute.

 In Palmyra, just 10.98% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.